stub42/pytz/src/README.txt

-This library also allows you to do date arithmetic using local times, although it is more complicated than working in UTC as you need to use the ``normalize()`` method to handle daylight savings time and other timezone transitions.
-In this example, ``loc_dt`` is set to the instant when daylight savings time ends in the US/Eastern timezone.
+This library also allows you to do date arithmetic using local times, although it is more complicated than working in UTC as you need to use the ``normalize()`` method to handle daylight saving time and other timezone transitions.
+In this example, ``loc_dt`` is set to the instant when daylight saving time ends in the US/Eastern timezone.

 >>> before = loc_dt - timedelta(minutes=10)